velaco/velaco.github.io/_posts/2017-07-24-rtgraph-example.md

 Although this tweet had 191 retweets at the time, only 98 user IDs were received.
 Seven users were not found (404 error) when a list of their followers was requested, so the final number of retweeters included in the graph was 91.
 Seventy-one of those users followed RStudio on Twitter.

 The script stores the retweeters' and their followers' IDs as a dataset of edges.
 In this example, the original dataset contained 32,913 edges.
 However, my aim was to plot only the relationships between retweeters, so for the final edge graph, the script selects only those edges that connect two retweeters.
-That brings the number of edges down to 86, which is much easier to visualize compared to thousands of edges.
+That brought the number of edges between retweeters down to 86, so the number of edges in the final graph was 157 when you include the edges between RStudio and their followers who retweeted the tweet.

 The final output includes two datasets, one for the edges and one for the nodes of the graph, as well as an image that shows the relationships between the author and the retweeters.
 The script also saves all objects into an RData file so there is no need to repeat API requests to retrieve data that has already been collected.

 ### Datasets

 The edge dataset consists of the *Source* user ID and the *Target* user ID.
-The *Target* user is the follower of a *Source* user, so the arrows of the edges show possible paths for a tweet to reach users, even if the are not following the author of the tweet.
+The *Target* user is the follower of a *Source* user, so the arrows of the edges show possible paths for a tweet to reach users, even if they are not following the author of the tweet.

 ```r
 > head(retweetersEdge)